fury-05/BookRecomendApp/README.md

 ```

 4. Set up the Google Books API key:
-   - Obtain a Google Books API key and add it to your environment or create a Replit Secrets variable named "google_api_key."
+   - Obtain a Google Books API key and add it to your environment or create a Replit Secrets variable named "google_api_key".

+5. Set up the New York Times API key:
+   - Obtain a New York Times API key and add it to your environment or create a Replit Secrets variable named "nyt_api_key".

+## Usage

-5. Run the application:
+6. Run the application:

 ```bash
 python main.py
 ```

-6. Access the app in your web browser at `http://localhost:5000`.
+7. Access the app in your web browser at `http://localhost:5000`.

 ## Contributing